 wrong.
 No water was injected into the sphere while it was being

-of the capacitor.
-As soon as the last connection is complete, the forces
+two halves of my "energized" water sphere.
+As soon as the last connection

-created by the bent rubber plate will drive a sudden immense spurt of water through this hose.
+the bent rubber plate will drive a sudden

+spurt of water through this already-full hose.
 Water from one side will

 be pushed into the other side, and the rubber plate will relax.
 I've

 discharged my hydraulic capacitor.
-How much water has been discharged?
+How much water has been removed from

+the sphere?
 None!
-A momentary current has flowed through the sphere device, and the
+A momentary current has flowed through the sphere

-lost its energy, but still has the same amount of water.
+hydraulic capacitor has lost its energy, but still contains the same

 I never really understood capacitors until I started trying to construct